 This space is the first thing people are going to see when they step in, talk about making a strong first impression!
 Put keys, mail, sunglasses and personal items in a designated space.
 A clean, tranquil entryway feels oh-so-good to come home to, so help prospective buyers feel it!
 Make sure your shoes and coats are put away neatly in the closet (you want your closet to look big and tidy).

-Just a quick dust mop (with a dry flat head mop or Swiffer) is all you need to quickly swipe away debris, dust accumulation and pet hair.
-Hard floor surfaces really set the stage for a beautiful space and our eyes are drawn to the floor, plus, floors are usually a big talking point/selling feature of a home.
+Just a quick dust mop (with a dry flat head mop or Swiffer) is all you need to quickly swipe away debris, dust accumulation, and pet hair.
+Hard floor surfaces really set the stage for a beautiful space and our eyes are drawn to the floor.
+Plus, floors are usually a big talking point/selling feature of a home.
 Help yours stand out!

 As I mentioned earlier, bathrooms are also a place that can either totally excite (OMG finally two sinks and a rain shower head!) or creep out a prospective buyer (holy cannoli, I’d never sit on that toilet).
-Your job is to give the bathroom surfaces (not the tub) a quick wipe and shine with with a microfiber cloth and all-purpose cleaner.
+Your job is to give the bathroom surfaces (not the tub) a quick wipe and shine with a microfiber cloth and all-purpose cleaner.
 Get any splatters off the mirror with a quick spot clean using a microfiber cloth and a touch of water.
-Shine up the faucet and wipe any toothpaste and hair out of the sink, you want it looking shiny and free of water spots.
+Shine up the faucet and wipe any toothpaste and hair out of the sink.
+You want it looking shiny and free of water spots.
 The vanity needs a quick wipe down, too.
 Make sure there’s nothing telling or gross in the garbage can and my friends, remember to flush thy toilet.

-Freshen the air
+Freshen the Air

 Even avid pet lovers may be turned off by an overly excited dog or skittish cat.
 Plus, you want the prospective buyers to focus only on the space, not your cute (or freaked out) house pet!
 If your cat is a house cat, consider crating them for the short time you’ve got buyers visiting, or leaving them in one room (laundry room) with adequate supplies and advising the agent that the pet is in that particular room.
 I’ve been on many house tours where this has been the case.
 Dogs are much easier to manage, take the pup out for a walk or on a little road trip.
 Remember pets leave smells behind, so be extra cognizant of pet beds and toys.